OctopusSamples/SpaceCloner/README.md

 Submit an issue if you encounter a bug.
 We will triage it and give you a decision on if it will be fixed.

 What won't be fixed:
-- Failures as a result of cloning from massive differences in versions, for example `3.17.14` to `2020.2.6`.
-However, if it is a small difference in versions, we are much more likely to fix it.
+- Failures as a result of cloning from differences in versions, for example `3.17.14` to `2020.2.6`.
 - Certain Excluded Object Types (sensitive variables, targets, workers, etc).
 They were excluded for a specific reason.
+- Bugs from versions `3.x`, or `2018.x`.
+If the script happens to work for those versions, yay, but it is unsupported.

 ## What about feature requests?
 Unless it is something we (Customer Success) needs, we probably won't add it ourselves.
 We encourage you to fork the repo, add your desired functionality.
 If you think others will benefit submit a PR.